tidwall/chanx/README.md

 The `ChanUint64` and `ChanPointer` often perform better than the generic `Chan` and should be used when possible.

-Here's a simple wrapper for creating a channel for sending a custom types as a pointer:
+Here's a simple wrapper for creating a channel for sending a custom type as a pointer:

 ```go
 type MyType struct {